-Lord of the Rings and The Hobbit movies: Best watch order
+The best order to watch Lord of the Rings and The Hobbit movies

-(Pocket-lint) - With Amazon set to launch a new series set in the universe of Lord of the Rings, there's never been a better time to catchup on all of our little Hobbit friends' adventures leading up to this point to get a sense of the universe they live in.
+Amazon's series - The Rings of Power - was based in the world of Lord of the Rings and it was one of the most hotly anticipated series launched in 2022.
+It was also billed as the most expensive TV series ever made.

+The Rings of Power hit Amazon Prime Video in September 2022, with the first season running for eight episodes in total.

-It's worth noting, Amazon's series won't be rehashing or going over the story paths already trod in the two movie trilogies so far.
-Instead, these will be based on some of the longer, deeper and more historical world missed out by the two movies.
+It doesn't rehash or go over the story paths already trod in the two movie trilogies so far.
+Instead, the series is based on some of the longer, deeper and more historical world missed out by the two movies.
 Think of these as being set thousands of years before The Hobbit when evil re-emerges in Middle-earth.

+But the question remains: which is the best order to watch the two existing Lord of the Rings trilogies?
+There is no right way, of course, but there's a way we think makes the most sense.

 Best viewing order for Hobbit and Lord of the Rings

-But the question remains: which is the best order to watch the two existing trilogies?
-There is no right way, of course, but there's a way we think makes the most sense.

 Depending on how patient and committed you are, you may want to seek out the extended editions.
 Each of the six movies is available as a much longer version than released in the theatres/cinemas.
-All of which easily run over the three-hour mark.
+All of which easily run over the 3-hour mark.

 NOTE: THERE ARE SPOILERS BELOW

-The Lord of the Rings: Fellowship of the Ring (2001)
+Lord of the Rings: Fellowship of the Ring (2001)

 Most of the movie may be set in the time after The Hobbit trilogy, but The Fellowship of the Ring is a really good introduction to Middle-earth, Hobbits, Elves, the Shire and - more importantly - the history of The One Ring.
 What's more, some of its narrative is key to understanding what happens in the Hobbit movies.
 Primarily, because the Hobbit movies begin with an old Bilbo writing down his adventures to Frodo, and so an introduction to Frodo is important.

-In this movie, Frodo and his company: Aragorn, Boromir, Legolas, Gimli, Gandalf, Merry (Meriadoc), Pippin (Peregrin) and Sam

-(Samwise) take possession of the ring and begin their journey to Mordor, where they aim to throw the ring in the fire to destroy it.
+In this movie, Frodo and his company: Aragorn, Boromir, Legolas, Gimli, Gandalf, Merry (Meriadoc), Pippin (Peregrin) and Sam (Samwise) take possession of the ring and begin their journey to Mordor, where they aim to throw the ring in the fire of Mount Doom to destroy it.
 All the while being stalked and chased by Sauron's terrifying Nazgul and Saruman's army of Orc and Uruk-hai.

 The Hobbit: An Unexpected Journey (2012)

+Then we fork back to The Hobbit, to fill in the backstory of the ring.
 As mentioned, the story begins with Bilbo recounting his adventures to Frodo.
-We're introduced to the time Bilbo gets rail-roaded into an adventure by the wizard Gandalf and a gang of dwarves looking to reclaim their lost city in the Lonely Mountain which is full of treasure and currently home to the dragon Smaug.
+We're introduced to the time Bilbo gets railroaded into an adventure by the wizard Gandalf and a gang of dwarves looking to reclaim their lost city in the Lonely Mountain which is full of treasure and currently home to the dragon Smaug.
 Bilbo first gets hold of the One Ring in this movie after a game of riddles with the creature Gollum.
 What is in his pockets?

 The Hobbit: The Desolation of Smaug (2013)

 Bilbo, the dwarves - led by Thorin - and Gandalf the Grey continue on their mission to reclaim the city.
-They've made it passed the Misty Mountains, and now need to take on Mirkwood Forest, which isn't without peril and they must do it without Gandalf.
+They've made it past the Misty Mountains, and now need to take on Mirkwood Forest, which isn't without peril and they must do it without Gandalf.
 Once they get to the mountain, Bilbo - as the designated burglar - has to find the Secret Door and steal back the precious Arkenstone which the dwarves revere as being key to their power and taking back control of their city.

 The Hobbit: The Battle of the Five Armies (2014)